© Bank of America Corporation. All rights reserved.

-Below, Turner points to three ways a donor-advised fund could help you simplify your giving all year-round—and for years to come.
+Below, Turner points to three ways a donor-advised fund could help you simplify your giving year-round—and for years to come.

 It works like this: You can put a lump sum into a DAF and then have the fund distribute cash to organizations of your choice at your own pace.
 “You get the maximum income tax deduction immediately, even if the assets aren’t distributed right away,” says Turner.
 You’ll have the ability to carry forward any unused charitable income tax deduction for up to five years, and assets in the fund can grow free of income tax, maximizing your impact.
 In exchange, you relinquish ownership of the assets you donate, but you retain the right to advise how those assets should be distributed.
 (Even if you don’t plan to itemize, under the provisions of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) signed into law in March 2020, you may claim a deduction in 2020 of up to $300 for cash gifts to qualifying charities, not including DAFs.)

 “Taxpayers looking for ways to exceed the higher standard deduction set by the 2017 tax law might consider pooling several years’ worth of charitable donations into a single contribution to a DAF,” suggests tax authority Andrew Friedman, principal and founder of The Washington Update.

 Rather than practicing “checkbook philanthropy” by making donations to individual charities and requesting receipts from each, you can take much of paperwork out of the process through a DAF.
 As Turner notes, “Those things are taken care of—the system allows you to hold on to all those documents in a safe and secure location.”

 “A donor-advised fund gives you the ability to invest your contributions by choosing from model portfolios,” Turner says.
 That means the assets you’ve placed in the fund are professionally managed and have the potential to continue growing.
 “And what that does,” Turner adds, “is to potentially give you more dollars to support the charities that you want.”